Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 ##### [`start`](https://github.com/clearcontainers/runtime/blob/master/start.go)

-On namespace containers `start` launches a traditional Linux container process in its own set of namespaces.
+With namespace containers `start` launches a traditional Linux container process in its own set of namespaces.
-With Clear Containers, the main task of `cc-runtime` is to create and start a container within the pod that got created during the `create` step.
+With Clear Containers, the main task of `cc-runtime` is to create and start a container within the pod that was created during the `create` step.
 In practice, this means `cc-runtime` follows these steps:

 1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which pod